Easter message of Patriarch Kirill. Easter message of His Holiness Patriarch Kirill of Moscow and All Rus'. Easter message of Patriarch Kirill

 Moscow, Easter, 2018

-His Holiness Patriarch Kirill of Moscow and All Rus' addressed the archpastors, pastors, deacons, monastics and all the faithful children of the Russian Orthodox Church with the traditional Easter message.
+His Holiness Patriarch Kirill of Moscow and All Rus' addressed the archpastors, pastors, deacons, monastics and all faithful children of the Russian Orthodox Church with a traditional Easter message.

-“The grace of God has appeared, saving for all people”
+“The grace of God has appeared, bringing salvation to all people”

-Beloved in the Lord, Your Grace archpastors, all-honourable presbyters and deacons, God-loving monks and nuns, dear brothers and sisters!
+Beloved in the Lord, Your Eminence archpastors, venerable presbyters and deacons, God-loving monks and nuns, dear brothers and sisters!

-On a night permeated with Divine light, filled with great triumph and spiritual joy about the Lord of the world, who conquered death, I turn to all of you an ancient exclamation, unshakably testifying to our unchanging hope:
+On a night permeated with Divine light, filled with great triumph and spiritual joy about the Lord of the world, who has conquered death, I address to all of you an ancient exclamation, unshakably testifying to our unchanging hope:

 CHRIST IS RISEN!

-Many generations of holy men and women wished to comprehend at least to a small extent what happened almost two thousand years ago in the bosom of the radiant tomb of the Lord.
-They sought to make available to us, as far as it is possible for the limited human mind, the knowledge of this wondrous mystery, which took place in a burial cave near the old walls of Jerusalem.
-We were looking for images that would bring us closer to the realization of a truly fundamental change that God made that night with the entire universe.
+Many generations of holy men and women wished to comprehend at least to a small extent what happened almost two thousand years ago in the bosom of the luminous sepulchre of the Lord.
+They sought to make accessible to us, as far as possible for the limited human mind, the knowledge of this wondrous mystery that took place in a burial cave near the old walls of Jerusalem.
+We were looking for images that would bring us closer to the understanding of the truly dramatic change that God made that night with the entire universe.

-Saint John Chrysostom writes about this event in the following way: “The Day of the Resurrection of our Lord Jesus Christ is the foundation of the world, the beginning of reconciliation, the cessation of hostile actions, the destruction of death, the defeat of the devil”(Word for Holy Easter).
+Saint John Chrysostom writes about this event: “The Day of the Resurrection of our Lord Jesus Christ is the foundation of the world, the beginning of reconciliation, the cessation of hostilities, the destruction of death, the defeat of the devil”(Word for Holy Easter).

-In the light of what has been said, the words of the supreme supreme Paul, who likens the resurrection of the Savior from the tomb to the new creation of the world and the creation of a new humanity, are filled with special meaning for us.
-“He who is in Christ is a new creation; the old has passed, now everything is new.”(2 Cor.
-5:17) - we read in the Apostolic Epistle to the Corinthians.
+In the light of what has been said, the words of the Supreme Paul, who likens the Savior’s rise from the grave to the new creation of the world and the creation of a new humanity, are filled with special meaning for us.
+“If anyone is in Christ, he is a new creation; the ancient has passed away, now everything is new.”(2 Cor.
+5:17), we read in the apostolic letter to the Corinthians.

-The predestined from time immemorial has come true.
-From now on, death no longer has such power over a person - and now how “in Adam all die, so in Christ all shall be made alive”(1 Corinthians 15:22).
-Therefore, Easter is the most important Christian holiday, because the humiliated and tormented Jesus of Nazareth, radiant with Divine glory, rose again on the third day, and having made a way for all flesh unto the resurrection from the dead:<…>let Himself be all, excel in all"(anaphora of the Liturgy of Basil the Great).
+What was destined for centuries has come to pass.
+From now on, death no longer has such power over man - and now as “In Adam all die, so in Christ all will be made alive”(1 Cor.
+15:22).
+That is why Easter is the most important Christian holiday, because the humiliated and tormented Jesus of Nazareth, illuminated by Divine glory, “He rose again on the third day, and made the way for all flesh to rise from the dead:<…>let Himself be all, preeminent in all.”(anaphora of the Liturgy of Basil the Great).

-Today, Christ again calls us all to the feast of faith, the feast of the Kingdom, calls us to taste the fruits of His atoning sacrifice, to drink water flowing into eternal life(John 4:14).
-However, our unity with the Lord cannot be limited to participation in divine services or personal prayerful zeal.
+Today Christ again calls us all to the feast of faith, the feast of the Kingdom, calls us to taste the fruits of His atoning sacrifice, to drink water springing up into everlasting life(John 4:14).
+However, our unity with the Lord cannot be limited only to participation in worship or personal prayerful zeal.
 It should be fully reflected in all aspects of our lives.
-We cannot be in a carefree celebration, knowing that there are people around who have not found the joy of life in God, who are suffering, mourning, lonely, destitute or tormented by diseases.
-Our sacred duty is to ensure that the name of Christ is praised everywhere, so that people, seeing good deeds done for the glory of God, join the Orthodox faith, turn their hearts to the Father who is in heaven.
+We cannot be in a carefree celebration, knowing that there are people nearby who have not found the joy of life in God, who are suffering, mourning, lonely, destitute or tormented by illness.
+Our sacred duty is to ensure that the name of Christ is praised everywhere, so that people, seeing good deeds done for the glory of God, join the Orthodox faith and turn their hearts to the Father who is in heaven.

-Unfortunately, the evil human will and the devilish temptation still operate in the world.
-But despondency should not have a place in our soul, because despite all the troubles, cataclysms, conflicts and contradictions, we know that The Lord conquered the world(John 16:33), triumphed over sin and death.
-And therefore we have the opportunity to testify in word and deed about the grace given to us through fellowship with the Savior, thanks to being in His Church.
-Let us be diligent in the fulfillment of the gospel commandments, so that both near and far, following our example, desire to partake of the triumph of faith and the riches of grace sent down from God to all His faithful children.
+Unfortunately, the evil human will and the devil's temptation are still at work in the world.
+But there should be no place for despondency in our souls, because despite all the troubles, cataclysms, conflicts and contradictions, we know that The Lord has conquered the world(John 16:33), triumphed over sin and death.
+And therefore we have the opportunity to testify in word and deed to the grace given to us through communication with the Savior, thanks to being in His Church.
+Let us be diligent in fulfilling the Gospel commandments, so that both those near and far, following our example, will desire to join in the triumph of faith and the wealth of grace sent down from God to all His faithful children.

-Paki I congratulate you all on the greatest holiday of Easter, the holiday of the Resurrection “Jesus Christ, who is the faithful witness, the firstborn from the dead, and the ruler of the kings of the earth.
-To Him who loved us and washed us from our sins with His Blood and made us kings and priests to His God and Father, glory and dominion forever and ever, amen.
+Paki, I congratulate you all on the greatest holiday of Easter, the Feast of the Resurrection “Jesus Christ, who is the faithful witness, the firstborn from the dead, and ruler of the kings of the earth.
+To Him, who loved us and washed us from our sins with His Blood and made us kings and priests to His God and Father, be glory and dominion forever and ever, Amen.”
 (Rev. 1:5-6).

 +KIRILL, PATRIARCH OF MOSCOW AND ALL Rus'